equinixmetal-archive/docs-packet-legacy/products/accounts-and-billing/getting-started.md

 ## Contact

-To obtain help with your account and services, please reach out to [support@packet.com](mailto:support@packet.com).
+To get help with your account and services, please reach out to [support@packet.com](mailto:support@packet.com).

 For plan arrangements and upgrades, please contact [sales@packet.com](mailto:sales@packet.com).